Stuyk/openrp-altv/README.md

 I will not be providing direct support for this gamemode; if you have an issue or come across actual functionality issues please raise an issue in the **issues** tab.
 Otherwise; additional help can be found by subscribing through [my twitch page and joining discord](https://twitch.tv/stuykgaming/).

+---

+### Licensing

+If you'd like to remove the splash screens at any point; we can negotiate at a price.
+However, you will be responsible for removing them and not me.
+Otherwise, just leave the splash screens alone.
+This is a free framework and the least you can do is give credit.

+---

 ### Installation

 If you don't have NodeJS; please go install it.